wren-lang/wren/doc/site/classes.markdown

 }
 </pre>

-The `this` keyword works sort of like a variable, but has special behavior.
+The `this` keyword works sort of like a variable but has special behavior.
 It always refers to the instance whose method is currently being executed.
 This lets you invoke methods on "yourself".